abiswas3/Verifiable-Differential-Privacy/README.md

-# Verifiable Differential Privacy with secret sharing
+# Verifiable Differential Privacy

 Update: Make sure you have openssl installed.

 **NOTE:** This is not production ready code, used only for prototyping and generating numbers reported in the paper.
 To reproduce expriments in the paper see instructions below.

 **Update**: In this repository we simulate inter server communication in a single thread via a for loop.
 A more practical setting is to follow [this example](https://github.com/henrycg/heavyhitters) and setup multiple servers (and adapt the interfaace).
 For the purposes of prototyping we did not find this necessary.